tewhey-lab/MPRASuite/MPRAmatch/README.md

 ## Run the MPRAmatch pipeline (Step 5), Alternate Method:
 <br>
 This alternate methood can be implemented when the input values passed to the MPRAmatch WDL pipeline are different than what is set as default (please see below) due to a different library preparation.
-If the user intends to run or test the WDL pipeline independently for their constructed library, please follow the steps in the documentation located at: https://github.com/tewhey-lab/MPRA_oligo_barcode_pipeline
+If the user intends to run or test the WDL pipeline independently for their constructed library, please follow the steps in the documentation located at: https://github.com/tewhey-lab/MPRA_oligo_barcode_pipeline <br>

 <br>